Despite being only a matter of millimeters in size, an ulcer can be very uncomfortable in the mouth.

 It has not been possible to determine what exactly causes them, however, they can be related to health and disease issues which can increase your risk.

 The following are believed to be the most common mouth ulcer causes:

 When stressed or anxious, the immune system tends to be weakened and this can be a link to the cause of ulceration in the mouth.

-Poor fitting dentures or some sort of graze to the mouth cause perhaps by a toothbrush, or dental appliances such as braces have been linked to ulcers.
+Poor fitting dentures or some sort of trauma to the mouth, for example, caused by a toothbrush, or dental appliances such as braces have been linked to ulcers.